 Covering the cost of having a baby

-If you’re planning on a new family member – congratulations.
-While it’s an exciting time, the cost of having a baby can be daunting with the never-ending list of ‘essentials’ you need.
-But, with a little forward planning and budgeting, you can help make the cost of your new arrival more manageable and prep for any unexpected surprises your little one may bring.
+Whilst it’s an exciting time, the cost of having a baby can be daunting.
+But, with a bit of forward planning, you can help make the costs more manageable and prep for all the essentials your little one may need.

 How much is having a new baby likely to cost?

 That’s one of the first questions soon-to-be parents usually ask.
 It's estimated couples spend around £50 a week* on their new arrival, which increases to around £96 on average for single parents.
-And that’s when the baby is here – preparing for your baby’s arrival can set you back hundreds of pounds.
-We’d recommend making a list of everything you need and setting aside a realistic budget to each item, which will help keep you on track.
+It’s a good idea to make a list of everything you need and set aside a realistic budget for each item, to help keep you on track.

 *Source: The Child Poverty Action Group’s annual cost of a child report.

-It can be tempting to rush in and buy everything at once, but you can save yourself some pennies by staggering the purchases you need to make or cutting some out entirely.
+It can be tempting to rush in and buy everything in one go, but you can save yourself some pennies by staggering your purchases or cutting some out completely.
 For example, a pregnancy pillow may be nice to have, but it’s not as essential as a crib or car seat.
 Take a moment to think about what you really need in the short term, and what can wait.
 Keep a look out for any seasonal sales and offers on those items you need most.

 What will my baby need in the first year?